MIT-LCP/mimic-code/mimic-iv/buildmimic/duckdb/README.md

 Download the CSV files for [MIMIC-IV](https://physionet.org/content/mimiciv/) by any method you wish.
-These instructionds were tested with MIMIC-IV v2.2.
+These instructions were tested with MIMIC-IV v2.2.

 The CSV files should be a folder structure as follows: